knarbmakes/ifworldscollide/missions/first_contact.md

 ## Starting Deployment

-Roll off to see who picks first depoyment.
+Roll off to see who picks first deployment.
 The winner chooses one portal, and starts deploying units within 6 inches of it, while their opponent does the same from any other portal.
 Alternate placing units until they are all on the board.

 ## Objectives & Win Condition